Emile Smith Rowe: 2018–2020: Loans to RB Leipzig and Huddersfield Town

 On 31 January 2019, he joined RB Leipzig on loan until the end of the 2018–19 season.
 After signing, Leipzig discovered that Smith Rowe was not fully recovered from a groin injury.
 Leipzig manager Ralf Rangnick said: "He will not be fully training with us in the next two to three weeks".
 Due to his injury issue, he only played a total of 28 minutes in three substitute appearances during his time at Leipzig.

 On 10 January 2020, Smith Rowe joined EFL Championship club Huddersfield Town on loan until the end of the 2019–20 season.
 Huddersfield manager Danny Cowley responded to supporters' wishes for Smith Rowe to play more minutes by stating: "We have to be very protective of him which none of us like.
 I actually boo myself when I take him off, because it's not something I want to do."
 On 1 February, Smith Rowe scored his first goal for Huddersfield in a 3–2 league defeat to Fulham.
 Smith Rowe's performance at Huddersfield caught the eye of many.
-In particular, in his final home appearance for the club, he scored the winning goal at the 86th minute against West Brom that would eventually help Huddersfield to secure EFL Championship safety.
+In particular, in his final home appearance for the club, he scored the winning goal in the 86th minute against West Brom that would eventually help Huddersfield to secure EFL Championship safety.

-2020–present: First-team breakthrough
+2020–2022: First-team breakthrough

 On 29 August 2020, Smith Rowe was named an unused substitute in the 2020 FA Community Shield, in which Arsenal defeated Premier League winners Liverpool 5–4 on penalties after the match finished 1–1 in 90 minutes.
 Following his return to Arsenal, Smith Rowe struggled with injuries before returning to fitness in the autumn.
 Although he performed well in Arsenal's Europa League group fixtures, scoring or assisting in each of his matches, he did not start any of Arsenal's league matches in October or November.
-Following Arsenal's worst league start in decades, manager Mikel Arteta entrusted Smith Rowe with the number 10 role, replacing Willian on Boxing Day against London rivals Chelsea, to inspire a 3–1 home win to end the club's poor run of form.
+Following Arsenal's worst league start in decades, manager Mikel Arteta entrusted Smith Rowe with the number 10 role, replacing Willian on 26 December against London rivals Chelsea, to inspire a 3–1 home win to end the club's poor run of form.
 In his next five matches, Smith Rowe recorded three assists and scored a goal in a 2–0 FA Cup victory over Newcastle United.
 On 14 March 2021, Smith Rowe played in the North London derby for the first time and delivered a man of the match performance in a 2–1 win over Tottenham Hotspur.
 On 9 May, Smith Rowe scored his first Premier League goal in a 3–1 home win over West Bromwich Albion.
-On 12 May, Smith Rowe scored the only goal in a 1–0 away win over Chelsea, sealing the Gunners' first win at Stamford Bridge in nearly 10 years and Arsenal's first league double over the Blues since 2004.
+On 12 May, Smith Rowe scored the only goal in an away win over Chelsea, sealing the Gunners' first win at Stamford Bridge in nearly 10 years and Arsenal's first league double over the Blues since 2004.